Delta Restoration Services® in Telluride

-On account of water damage, fire damage or any other disaster restoration project Telluride trusts Delta Restoration Services® of Western Colorado.
-We’re your full-service property disaster cleanup and restoration company.
+For water and fire damage repair, or any other disaster restoration project, Telluride trusts Delta Restoration Services® of Western Colorado.
+We are a local, full-service property disaster cleanup and restoration company.
 Our staff and rapid response crews are on call 24/7, ready to get started reclaiming your property right away and getting your life back to normal.
-Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times.
+Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times®.

 Delta Restoration Services® experts are highly trained and certified in all phases of disaster cleanup, repair, mitigation and restoration.
 We've built our business on our commitment to our customers, ensuring that we protect your property like it's our own, rebuild and restore it like our families will live there or our employees will work there.

 Facts about Telluride

 Telluride is the county seat and most populous town of San Miguel County in the southwestern portion of the U.S. state of Colorado.
 The town is a former silver mining camp on the San Miguel River in the western San Juan Mountains.
 The first gold mining claim was made in the mountains above Telluride in 1875 and early settlement of what is now Telluride followed.
 The town itself was founded in 1878 as "Columbia", but due to confusion with a California town of the same name, was renamed Telluride in 1887, for the gold telluride minerals found in other parts of Colorado.
 These telluride minerals were never located near Telluride, causing the town to be named for a mineral which was never mined there.
 However, the area's mines for some years provided zinc, lead, copper, silver, and other gold ores.